26 Apr 2018

 systems, facility location, traffic management), Telecommunications and

-Revenue Management (e.g., assortment planning).
+Revenue Management (e.g., assortment planning; retail space optimization).

 * Research supervision and environment